masatomo-ito2/Snapshots_2021Jan_Pseudo-containerized/README.md

 	This apply creates Nomad and Consul server and clients.

 4. Once `apply` finishes, go to `nomad` directory.

-Run
+	Run:
 ```
 . env_setup.sh
 ```
 	This script will set some environment variables necessary for consul and nomad to work.

 - NOMAD_ADDR
 - CONSUL_ADDR